open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-development-tutorial.md

 Install dependecies and serve the app

 - `npm install`
+  - **Note**: This step may take longer than expected based on recent experiences.
+If the installation progress seems stuck, we recommend leaving it running in the background and checking back after 30 minutes to see if it has progressed.
+Once the installation is complete, it should display the total time taken.
+Please share how long it took in the `#vi-software` Discord channel.
+This version emphasizes clarity and readability while retaining the original message.
 - `ng serve`
 - Visit <localhost:3000> to access the planet app